uofajillian/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

    desirable.
 However, the ``alt`` attribute must never be omitted.

-Create useful and meaningful text alternatives for images in your course by following the guidelines for particular situations described in the following topics.
+Create useful and meaningful text alternatives for images in your course by following these guidelines for particular situations.

 .. contents::
    :local: